Diving Zanzibar & Pemba: the Best Scuba in Tanzania

 image by kamal karim CC 2.0 Mnemba Atoll

 The Zanzibar Archipelago is famous for its abundance of reef fish and a large variety of small marine life.
-Sea creatures such as nudibranch (a type of sea slug), leaf fish, frogfish, giant clam, crocodile fish, sea horse, mantis shrimp, octopus, and huge specimens of Napoleon fish are very common to spot.
+Sea creatures such as nudibranchs (a type of sea slug), leafy sea dragons, frogfish, giant clams, crocodilefish, seahorses, mantis shrimps, octopuses, and huge specimens of Napoleon fish are very common to spot.

 There are many species of clown or anemone fish, a big population of lobsters, eels, schools of trumpetfish, lionfish, scorpion fish, and a lot more!

-Dolphins are very common in Menai Bay, and turtles are also frequently spotted.
+Dolphins are very common in Menai Bay, and turtles are frequently spotted there as well.
 Humpback and sperm whales pass near the Mnemba/Chwaka Bay Conservation Area in August/September.

-Zanzibar though, is not a diving destination for big pelagic such as whale sharks, oceanic manta, or great white sharks, those are very rare or not present at all.
-Large tunas though are everywhere.
+Zanzibar, though, is not a diving destination for big pelagic species such as whale sharks, oceanic mantas, or great white sharks; those are very rare or absent.
+Large tunas, though, are everywhere.

-Coral species are plenty and diverse, from cabbage coral to anemone.
-Live cover (including all sessile organisms) ranged are predominant at Mnemba (North) and Changuu (West).
+Coral species are plentiful and diverse, from cabbage coral to anemone.
+Live cover (including all sessile organisms) is predominant at Mnemba (North) and Changuu (West).

-Hard coral cover ranges are scarce in Kichwanito and plenty at Pange.
+Hard coral cover ranges are scarce in Kichwanito and plentiful at Pange.
 Soft corals comprise the dominant taxa in the northeastern region but are almost absent at the western sites.

 Algal cover is high at Kendawi (39%) in the northwestern part of the island, where 30% of the reef is covered with turf algae.